selcukes/selcukes-java/README.md

     @Test
     public void loginTest() {
-        //Actual Test Here
+        logger.info(()->"Actual Test comes here");
     }

     @AfterMethod
     public void afterMethod(ITestResult result) {
-        if (Platform.isWindows()) {

         screenPlay
-                .withResult(result)
-                .attachWhen(TestStatus.ALL) //Remove this step to attach reports on Failure .attachScreenshot()
+            .withResult(result) //Pass ITestResult to read TestName and Test Status .attachWhen(TestStatus.ALL) //Remove this step to attach reports only on Failure .attachScreenshot()
-                //.withNotifier(NotifierType.SLACK)   // Use this step to specify Notifier as SLACK .sendNotification("This is sample Test Step"); //Using default Notifier TEAMS }
+            //.withNotifier(NotifierType.SLACK)   // Use this step to specify Notifier as SLACK .sendNotification("This is sample Test Step"); //Using default Notifier TEAMS

     }

     @AfterTest